fsharp/fslang-design/RFCs/FS-1087-resumable-code-and-task-builder.md

             member ReturnFrom: ^TaskLike -> TaskCode< 'T, 'T > (+ SRTP constaint for CanReturnFrom)
 ```

+See the implementation source code for the exact specification of the SRTP constraints added.

 ### Library additions (inlined code)

-The following are revealed in the public surface area as the target for inlined code:
+The following are necessarily revealed in the public surface area because they are used within inlined code implementations
+of the `TaskBuilder` methods.
+They are not for general use.
 ```fsharp
 type TaskCode<'TOverall, 'T> = delegate of byref<TaskStateMachine<'TOverall>> -> bool